AbdelsalamHaa/Algorith_for_coordinates_filtering/README.md

 The zoomed Version is shown below
 ![alt text](Differentiation_method_zoomed.png)

 **Note that the green graph is not the actual thrshold in this case, it has been display for visual checking that is all.
-And it is actuall the maximum distance in the filtered array.**
+And it is actually the maximum distance in the filtered array.**

 ### Advantages